AlecCodes/liftStatus_frontend/README.md

 # Mammoth Calendar

 ## Ideas
-- map component accepts id via params, then calls to endpoint to load report via id
+- map component accepts id via params, then calls to endpoint to load report via id.
+This means that on the landing page, we should query our db for the most current report.
+This way, all the map component needs is a object id, and it can find the relevant lift report.

 ## problems